Classical Civilisation A Level

 Facilities and resources

 Sessions are classroom-based and extensive use is made of the interactive whiteboard.
-The course includes an educational visit in the second year to Rome.
 There is always plenty of discussion and enthusiastic debate!

 Q: Will this course support my other subjects?

-A: Yes, many other A Levels, including art, drama and theatre studies, English literature, government and politics, history, history of art and philosophy, as well as a study of the classical languages.
+A: Yes, many other A Levels, including English literature, government and politics, history, as well as a study of the classical languages.

 Q: What about Latin?